cdsittampalam/documentation/docs/Partner API.md

 Authenticate with the API
 -------------------------

-Once you have generated the sandbox keys, you need to use the API key to authenticate with the Partner API.
+From the generated sandbox keys, you use the API key to authenticate with the Partner API.
 You add the API key to your development environment.
 The key is written to HTTP headers for connecting securely to the different endpoints.

 The following is an example request header in cURL format.
 You add the API key value to X-API-KEY at the end of the request.
 In this example, it is Create Company.